Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 One important feature for `AnnotationFunction` class is it can be subsetable, which is the base for splitting.
 To allow subsetting of the object, users need to define the rule for the imported variables if there is any.
-The rules are simple functions which accpet the variable and indices, and returns the subset of the variable.
-The subset rule functions implemented in this package are `subset_gp`, `subset_matrix_by_row` and `subset_vector`.
+The rules are simple functions which accpet the variable and indices, and return the subset of the variable.
+The subset rule functions implemented in this package are `subset_gp()`, `subset_matrix_by_row()` and `subset_vector()`.
 If the subsetting rule is not provided, it is inferred by the type of the object.

-We first construct an `AnnotationFunction` object which needs external variable and support subsetting.
+We first construct an `AnnotationFunction` object which needs external variable and supports subsetting.

 ```r